exmy/Algorithms/README.md

     * Count the number of prime numbers less than a non-negative number, n.
  ---

+ #### bit
+ * easy
+    * counting the number of one in an integer formed binary

  #### array
  * easy
-    * find in Two-dimensional array
+    * find target in two-dimensional array
+    * min number in rotate array
+---

 #### linkedlist
 * easy